preciofishbone/OmniaDocsG2/switch-site-selected/index.rst

 If you're on an existing implementation of Omnia, you can switch to site selected this way:

-1. Make sure all core features in Omnia is updated to latest version. (= Web content management core, Doucment management core and
+1. Make sure Web content management core are updated to latest version.

-1. Reconsent the tenant with one of the core features that requires Sites.Selected.
-Web content management core.
+2. Reconsent Web content management core (if update is not needed).

-2. Activate the feature **Sites selected permissions** as a site collection admin, on all sites that have specific Omnia functionality:
+3. Activate the feature **Sites selected permissions** as a site collection admin, on all sites that have specific Omnia functionality:

 + Publishing apps.
 + Communities.